 Nonoperating revenues include activities that have the characteristics of nonexchange transactions.
-Revenues from nonexchange transactions and State appropriations that represent subsidies or gifts to the Hospitals, as well as investment income and gain (loss) on disposal of fixed assets, are considered nonoperating since these are either investing, capital, or noncapital financing activities.
+Revenues from nonexchange transactions and State appropriations that represent subsidies or gifts to the Hospitals, as well as investment income and gain (loss) on disposal of capital assets, are considered nonoperating since these are either investing, capital, or noncapital financing activities.

-Capital grants, Health Care System Assessments, and the transfer of the Physicians' Office Building (as described in Note 5) are presented separately after nonoperating revenues and expenses.
+Capital grants and Health Care System assessments are presented separately after nonoperating revenues and expenses.

-P. Net Patient Service Revenue - Patient service revenue is recorded at the Hospitals' established rates and includes all charges for inpatient accounts discharged after June 30, 2008, (less amounts previously recorded at June 30, 2008, for in house patients) and all charges on in house accounts and all charges for outpatient accounts registered after June 30, 2008.
+P. Net Patient Service Revenue - Patient service revenue is recorded at the Hospitals' established rates and includes all charges for inpatient accounts discharged after June 30, 2009, (less amounts previously recorded at June 30, 2009, for in house patients) and all charges on in house accounts and all charges for outpatient accounts registered after June 30, 2009.
 The difference between established rates and the estimated amount collectible is recognized as revenue deductions on an accrual basis and deducted from gross patient service revenue to report service revenue at net realizable value.
 Revenue deductions consist of charges for charity care, contractual allowances, and bad debt.